Samrat Choudhary: Deputy Chief Minister of Bihar (2024–2026)

-On 26 July 2024, Chaudhary was removed from the post of party's state president for Bihar.
-It was done after the extensive discussion within the party leadership after the 2024 Lok Sabha election, in which, it was concluded that he was unable to transfer the vote of Kushwaha caste to the Bharatiya Janata Party.
-With his removal, Dilip Kumar Jaiswal, party's member of legislative council of Bihar was appointed the new president of Bihar unit of BJP.
-Chaudhary, however, continued to serve as the Deputy Chief Minister of Bihar.
+On 26 July 2024, Choudhary was removed from the post of the BJP's state president for Bihar.
+It was done after the extensive discussion within the party leadership after the 2024 Lok Sabha election, in which it was concluded that he was unable to transfer the vote of the Kushwaha caste to the Bharatiya Janata Party.
+With his removal, Dilip Kumar Jaiswal, the party's member of the legislative council of Bihar, was appointed the new president of the Bihar unit of the BJP.
+Choudhary, however, continued to serve as the Deputy Chief Minister of Bihar.